Friday, July 28, 2023

 Afire poster

-“Afire” is an elegantly simple film fueled by fire, desire, and wry humor, directed by the well-known German visionary Christian Petzold, who delivered another masterful piece.
+“Afire” is an elegantly simple film driven by fire, desire, and dry humor, directed by the renowned German filmmaker Christian Petzold, who delivers yet another masterful work.

-The story takes time to take off.
-Later, the plot expands into a massive wave of intrinsic emotions.
-The characters’ relationships swap naturally, and their romances are torched, internally and environmentally speaking.
+The story unfolds gradually.
+As it progresses, the plot blooms into a wave of intense emotions.
+The characters’ relationships evolve naturally, and their romances ignite both internally and environmentally.

-Leon and Felix drive to a resort town on the Baltic Seacoast to spend quality time when their car breaks down in the middle of the woods.
-They must continue walking a few miles to Felix’s mother’s country house.
+Leon and Felix drive to a seaside resort town on the Baltic Coast to enjoy some quality time when their car breaks down in the woods.
+They must walk several miles to reach Felix’s mother’s country house.

-Immersed in finishing his next novel, Leon, played by Thomas Schubert, becomes the story’s anti-hero due to his insecurities and desire to be left alone.
-The joy of having dinner with friends is slipping out of his hands.
-Others see his anti-charismatic approach as a person who is wasting his life for nothing.
-According to the director, Christian Petzold, Leon is a complete douchebag many viewers could identify with.
+Absorbed in finishing his next novel, Leon, played by Thomas Schubert, becomes the story’s anti-hero because of his insecurities and desire to be left alone.
+The joy of having dinner with friends slips away from him.
+Others perceive his uncharismatic attitude as a waste of his potential.
+According to director Christian Petzold, Leon is a total jerk that many viewers might relate to.

-His partner Felix (Langston Uibel) is an outgoing photographer looking for inspiration for a series of people’s portraits.
-While trying to sleep, they listened to a series of sexual noises from the next room.
-Nadja is having sex with Devid (Enno Trebs), the hunky beach lifeguard who does not mind evolving his bisexuality openly.
+His partner, Felix (Langston Uibel), is an outgoing photographer searching for inspiration for a series of portraits.
+While trying to sleep, they listen to a series of sexual sounds from the next room.
+Nadja is having sex with Devid (Enno Trebs), the attractive beach lifeguard who openly embraces his bisexuality.

-Paola Bear (“Franz,” “Never Look Away,” “Undine”) superbly plays Nadja, an educated, enigmatic, and blissful woman who, besides her sex addiction, sells ice cream in the plaza while hiding her knowledge in literature.
+Paola Bear (“Franz,” “Never Look Away,” “Undine”) delivers a superb performance as Nadja, an educated, mysterious, and blissful woman who, aside from her sex addiction, sells ice cream in the plaza while hiding her literary knowledge.

-Leon’s novel, “Club Sandwich,” turned out very badly.
-It took three days for Christian to write the first chapter of that novel for the publisher Helmut (Mathias Brandt) to read it out loud and to sound clumsy in the film.
+Leon’s novel, “Club Sandwich,” turned out very poorly.
+It took Christian three days to write the first chapter for the publisher Helmut (Mathias Brandt), who then read it aloud and found it awkward on film.

-In the scene where Nadja criticizes Leon’s work, he dies figuratively, not knowing she is more than an ice cream seller.
-She does not show off her intellectual capabilities or what she truly is, so she has to look casual and candid about herself and his emotions.
-At the same time, he has to be cautious and intelligent about a situation he is getting in because now he knows that she is not the object of his desire.
+In the scene where Nadja criticizes Leon’s work, he dies figuratively, unaware that she is more than just an ice cream seller.
+She doesn’t show off her intellectual abilities or her true self, so she must seem casual and sincere about herself and his feelings.
+At the same time, he needs to be cautious and smart about the situation because now he realizes she is not the object of his desire.

-Nevertheless, Leon’s anti-charismatic, unsecured, and contradictory character is depicted with Christian’s personal touches and autobiographical elements in writing.
-It is a kind of psychoanalysis for the director, who is also an artist.
-He portrayed himself as a loser in his early films, like in “Cuba Libre,” so why not continue doing it in “Afire.”
+Nevertheless, Leon’s uncharismatic, insecure, and contradictory character is depicted with Christian’s personal touches and autobiographical elements in his writing.
+It functions as a form of psychoanalysis for the director, who is also an artist.
+He portrayed himself as a loser in his early films, like in “Cuba Libre,” so why not continue doing so in “Afire”?

-In Christian Petzold’s previous and complex projects, “Transit” and “Undine,” the female characters always betray their male counterpart, and “Afire” is no exception.
-The male figures continuously struggle to express their feelings, and their problems seeking intimacy are apparent.
+In Christian Petzold’s previous complex projects, “Transit” and “Undine,” the female characters always betray their male counterparts, and “Afire” is no exception.
+The male figures consistently struggle to express their feelings, and their difficulties with seeking intimacy are clear.

-After finishing shooting “Undine,” the Award-winning director planned to meet with his recurring actress Paola Bear in Paris in 2020.
-Still, both were stuck with Covid-19 in their respective cities.
-While recovering, they decided to meet in Berlin to start working on “Afire—titled in German, “Roter Himmel” or “Red Sky.”
-Both director and actress worked previously in “Transit,” “Undine.”
+After finishing filming “Undine,” the award-winning director planned to meet with his recurring actress, Paola Bear, in Paris in 2020.
+However, both were stranded in their respective cities due to COVID-19.
+While recovering, they decided to meet in Berlin to start working on “Afire”—titled in German, “Roter Himmel” or “Red Sky.”
+Both the director and the actress had previously collaborated on “Transit” and “Undine.”

 In a conversation with dozens of fans and film students between the “Afire” and “Phoenix” screenings in Santa Monica, California, Christian Petzold said he was fascinated by dystopian movies.
-Now, he writes and adapts films closer to reality.
+Now, he writes and adapts films that are more rooted in reality.

 Afire director Christian Petzold in Santa Monica